aminbiography/Google-Cybersecurity-Professional-Certificate/Course - 7 - Automate Cybersecurity Tasks with Python/Module - 4 README.md

-#

-A concise guide to essential Python concepts with examples — great for interviews, beginners, or as a cheat sheet.
+# Python Handbook for Cybersecurity Automation

 ---